General repository FAQs

 Depositing will increase the visibility of your research.
 This is particularly relevant if people looking at your research don't have a subscription to the journal you have published in.

 Creating a central record of research output facilitates the creation of CVs, personal profiles and funding bids.
-Records can be exported from the Repository in a variety of formats.

 It will help you to comply with funding requirements.
 Many research funders, including all the UK Research Councils, now require that the output of funded research be made available on open access.